What is an NCP?

 Filing a Responsive Pleading

-If the noncustodial parent files an answer (responsive pleading), he/she has a right to a court hearing.
-The noncustodial parent also has the right to have the court determine how much he/she will have to pay for support.
+If the noncustodial parent files an answer (responsive pleading), they have a right to a court hearing.
+The noncustodial parent also has the right to have the court determine how much they will have to pay for support.
 If the noncustodial parent (in this case an alleged father) denies that he is the father of the child(ren), he has the right to request the court order paternity blood tests to determine if he is really the father.
 The court may order that he pay none, some or all the costs of the tests.

 Wage Assignments and Deductions for Health Insurance